Ansari-Muskan01/SQL/Intro.md

 ### What Can a DBMS Do?

-A DBMS allows us to:<br
+A DBMS allows us to:

 - Create databases<br>